 I have chosen Shapeoko HDM, a heavy-duty CNC router offered by Carbide 3D, and PCNC 440, an entry-level professional CNC mill offered by Tormach for comparison.

-Shapeoko HDM offers more than double cutting area to hold workpieces but has almost half the Z-axis travel compared to PCNC 440.
+Shapeoko HDM offers more than a double cutting area to hold workpieces but has almost half the Z-axis travel compared to PCNC 440.

 The chassis of Shapeoko HDM is made of extruded aluminum, which is strong enough to resist flex.